lukatrunic/touist-guide-app/README.md

 Favorite sights are saved locally on the device using SharedPreferences, allowing users to access their favorites even when the device is offline.

+## Project Structure

+The project follows Clean Architecture principles and is organized into three main layers:

+- **Presentation layer** (`presentation/`)
+  Contains UI screens, widgets, and state management (Riverpod Notifiers).
+  Features are grouped by domain (e.g. `auth`, `sights`, `profile`).
+  The `core` module inside presentation holds shared UI concerns such as routing, theming, and reusable widgets.

+- **Domain layer** (`domain/`)
+  Contains business logic, domain models, repository interfaces, and use cases.
+  This layer is independent of frameworks and UI.

+- **Data layer** (`data/`)
+  Contains API clients, local data handling, and repository implementations.
+  This layer is responsible for retrieving and persisting data.

+This structure improves separation of concerns, readability, and maintainability.

 ## 🚀 Getting Started

 1. Clone the repository: